Obama, eyeing China, to boost export financing

-SAN FRANCISCO President Barack Obama will announce an effort to streamline financing for U.S. exporters competing with foreign firms that get "unfair advantages," the White House said on Friday, as China's leader-in-waiting completes a U.S. visit that has stoked trade tensions.
+SAN FRANCISCO President Barack Obama will stay focused on China on Friday with an announcement of streamlined financing for U.S. exporters that compete against foreign firms that are afforded "unfair advantages," White House officials said.

-Obama is set to unveil the trade assistance plan on a visit to airplane manufacturer Boeing (BA.N), one of the top American exporters, as Chinese Vice President Xi Jinping wraps up his U.S. visit that has focused largely on trade.
+Obama is set to unveil the trade assistance plan on a visit to Boeing (BA.N) - one of the top American exporters - as China's leader-in-waiting Xi Jinping wraps up a U.S. visit that has stoked trade tensions ahead of November's White House vote.

+The president will issue a memorandum calling for a unified federal trade budget "so that the Export-Import Bank can provide U.S. firms competing for domestic or third-country sales with matching financing support," the White House said.

+The assistance is meant "to counter foreign non-competitive official financing that fails to observe international discipline," it said in a statement, which was backed up by a conference call with U.S. officials.

-"China and other global competitors often provide unfair advantages to help their companies win business overseas," the White House said in the statement released before Obama flew to Seattle from California, where he has been fundraising for his re-election.
+"China and other global competitors often provide unfair advantages to help their companies win business overseas," it said in the statement released before Obama flew to Seattle from California, where he has been fundraising for his re-election.

 "The president will not allow U.S. companies and workers to lose out on valuable business due to unfair export financing, and will use the administration's full powers to ensure that they are competing on an even footing," the White House said.